David Schoppik, Ph.D.

 Kristen did her undergraduate work at Providence College, where she studied neural differentiation and neuronal migration.
 She worked extensively as a tutor and continues her outreach work today looking to engage young women in STEM.
 She optimized a technique to birthdate developing neurons during her rotation (paper) and now studies the development of locomotor circuits as a graduate student in both the Schoppik and Dasen labs.

 Basak got her Bachelor and Master's degrees at Istanbul University and spent five years running the zebrafish research arm in Joseph Gleeson's laboratory.
-We could not be more excited that she's joined us now.
+She's working on the molecular logic that controls development of neurons in the vestibulo-ocular reflex circuit.

 Katherine Harmon: Katherine received a bachelors degree in neuroscience from Bowdoin College in 2014, where she learned to be an ace in vivo intracellular electrophysiologist.
 Her research focused on the developing vestibulo-spinal neurons responsible for balance.
 Katherine is now working towards her M.D. at SUNY Stonybrook.